Chesterhuang1999/Veri-qec/README.md

 Detailed discussions for verification of quantum Tanner code in the following section.

-#### Updates for the evaluation results in the paper
+#### Claims Updates for the evaluation results in the paper

+I. The experimental results produced by Veri-QEC can support the following claims mentioned in the paper:

+- Veri-QEC can perform general verification for all error configurations on surface codes with up to 121 qubits in $\sim 200$ minutes (see `Output/correction/correction_surface_11.txt`);

+- Veri-QEC can perform partial verification for certain user-provided constraints up to 361 qubits within $\sim 100$ minutes (see `Output/userprov_constraint/usrprov_comb_19.txt`).

+II.
 When revising the experimental results for the QEC code benchmarks, we identified opportunities for updates and improvements.
 The updates of experimental results include:

 1) Results of quantum reed-muller code.
-We extend the scale of the code to $r = 9$ and verified the correctness of the program implementation for this $[511,1,3]$ code in $46.75$ hours.
+We extend the scale of the code to $r = 9$ and verified the correctness of the program implementation for this $[511,1,3]$ code within $\sim 47$ hours.
 The time consumption is large but it has been the largest code we verified.

 2) Results of Triorthogonal code.
 We first extend the scale of the code to $r = 64$ and further verify that the distance for $X$ error is $6$ for both codes.